divStar/homelab/modules/host-setup/modules/directory-mappings/README.md

-# Share user
+# Directory mappings

-Handles the creation and deletion of a dedicated `share-user:share-users` (UID:GID), who will own the media and other data files in the ZFS pool `storage-pool`.
+Handles the directory mappings of particular resources (e.g. file shares).
+These mapped directories can then be used e.g. using `virtiofs` "pass-through" to VMs.
 ## Contents

 <blockquote>